 Grab some fluffy Naan bread!
-Chicken Karahi is a fragrant Pakistani Chicken Curry that will have you wanting to dig in and savor every last bite!
+Chicken Karahi (or Kadai Chicken) is a fragrant Pakistani Chicken Curry that will have you wanting to dig in and savor every last bite!

 (DISCLOSURE: This post contains Amazon affiliate links.
 These links are provided to help you find some of the more specialty products we mention in the recipe.
 If you make any purchase after clicking through one of our links, we receive a small commission from Amazon, at no extra cost to you.
 Thank you for supporting Curious Cuisiniere!)

 What Is Chicken Karahi?

 Chicken Karahi (also known as Kadai Chicken) is a chicken curry from Pakistan and Northern India.

 It is a very popular dish because it is so quick and easy to prepare.

 With just a little chopping and some hands off simmering time, you can have a flavorful curry dinner on the table in 30 minutes!

 Karahi (pronounced kar-ah-hee) is the name of a two handled, deep cooking vessel that looks like a wok with steeper sides.
 It is used in many Indian and Pakistani kitchens.